gapdays/gapdays2018-fall/location.md

 title: Location
 ---

-The eighth GAP days will take place in [Siegen](http://www.siegen.de/) at the
+These GAP days will take place in [Siegen](http://www.siegen.de/) at the
 [Department of Mathematics](http://www.mathematik.uni-siegen.de/).